This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Begin to explore the laws regarding malpractice in Virginia, and you will see how important it is to have a legal expert on your side.
 Every state makes its laws, and they are complicated and often favor the defendants rather than the victims.

 For instance, you may not know that you are limited as to when you can file a medical malpractice lawsuit.
 In Virginia, the limit is two years from the negligent act.
-There is an exception for minors, but you still have just one year from when you discovered the negligence.
+There is an exception for minors, but you still have just one year from discovering the negligence.

-A certificate of merit is a document signed by a qualified medical expert that states that your case is valid and has value.
+A certificate of merit is a document signed by a qualified medical expert that states that your case is valid and not frivolous.

 For disability rights, your lawyer may rely on federal laws, like the Individuals with Disabilities in Education Act, which entitles your child to be free and appropriate education.